Skip to Content

 Instructions

 1. Preheat oven to 350.
-Liberally spray a 10x13 cake pan with baking spray.
+Liberally spray a 9x9 cake pan with baking spray.

-2. Combine the flour and sugar and stir until fully combined.
-Spread the berries in the cake pan, and then pour sugar mixture over the top.
+2. Combine the cornstarch and sugar, and stir until fully combined.
+Toss the berries with the sugar and cornstarch mixture.
 Stir gently to evenly coat.
 Some of the sugar may sit on the bottom of the pan.
 This is okay!
 Sprinkle lemon juice evenly over the berries.

-4. Pour oatmeal mixture over the berries, and spread to evenly cover.
+4. Pour the oatmeal mixture over the berries and spread it to cover them evenly.

-5. Bake at 350 for approximately one hour.
+5. Bake at 350°F for approximately one hour.
 Crisp is done when the berries are bubbly, the mixture has thickened, and the topping is lightly browned.
 Watch carefully!
-Baking times will vary depending on your specific oven, and how frozen your berries are when you bake.
-My berries were VERY frozen when I started mine.
+Baking times will vary depending on your oven and the degree of freezing of your berries.

 Nutrition Information: